stevenwdv/fathom-shadow/docs/clustering.rst

    Third is depth disparity.
 Nodes are considered farther from each other if they are not the same distance from the root.

-   Finally is the presence of "stride" nodes, which are (1) siblings or (2) siblings of ancestors that lie between 2 nodes.
+   Finally is the presence of "stride" nodes, which are siblings or siblings-of-ancestors that lie between 2 nodes.
 (These are the nodes that would appear between the 2 nodes in a straightforward rendering of the page.)
 Each stride node makes it less likely that the 2 nodes will be together in a cluster.

    The costs for each factor can be customized by wrapping :func:`distance` in an arrow function and passing it as the third param.